Lymphoma symptoms

 Systemic symptoms affect your whole body.
 They can include:

 Systemic symptoms are more common with Hodgkin lymphoma and high-grade non-Hodgkin lymphoma.
-They are less common in people with low-grade non-Hodgkin lymphoma
+They are less common in people with low-grade non-Hodgkin lymphoma.

 Swollen lymph nodes

-A swollen lymph node or nodes is the most common symptom of lymphoma.
+The most common symptom of lymphoma is a swollen lymph node or nodes.
 However, there are many other possible causes of swollen lymph nodes.
 Most people who have swollen lymph nodes do not have lymphoma.
 Also, a cyst or harmless fatty growth can sometimes look a bit like a swollen lymph node.
+If you notice a lump that doesn’t go away within 2 to 3 weeks, or you find that a lump is getting bigger, see your GP.

 Swollen lymph nodes caused by lymphoma:

-• are most commonly found in the neck, armpit or groin
+- are most commonly found in the neck, armpit or groin

-• are usually smooth and round
+- are usually smooth and round

-• usually move out of the way when you press on them (are ‘mobile’)
+- usually move out of the way when you press on them (are ‘mobile’)

-• have a ‘rubbery’ texture
+- usually have a ‘rubbery’ texture

-• are usually painless – although they can sometimes ache or cause pain in nearby areas (for example, if they’re pressing on a nerve)
+- are usually painless – although they can sometimes ache or cause pain in nearby areas (for example, if they’re pressing on a nerve)

-• can become very large.
+- can become very large.

 Rarely, swollen lymph nodes can become painful soon after drinking alcohol.
 This affects up to 5 in 100 people with Hodgkin lymphoma.